Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Search setup

+With the settings used in the GWTC-1 search, \pycbc reports no more than one candidate signal within a $\pm10$\,s window~\cite{Usman:2015kfa}.
+This was motivated by the fact that the event rate is small enough that it is highly unlikely to observe two astrophysical signals from separate sources in a 10\,s window.
+Using the same setting, we would not have been able to recover any lensed counterpart signals with time delays shorter than 10\,s around each GWTC-1 event, regardless of their strength.
+To ensure that there are no lensed counterparts within a 10\,s window, we perform additional reanalyses with this clustering criterion disabled over these narrow time windows, for all nine events besides GW170608.

-In addition to the standard significance estimate of a candidate in terms of a false-alarm rate, it is also informative to include its time delay from a GWTC-1 event in the ranking of possible lensed counterparts.
-To this end, we define a new ranking statistic as the inverse false-alarm rate divided by the absolute value of the time delay.
-This can be thought of as imposing a log-uniform prior on time delays between 10\,s and the length of data searched.
-Such a prior does not directly follow from specific astrophysical expectations, but is a straightforward choice for identifying short-delay candidates and will prove useful later in this letter to test an extreme high-magnification lensing scenario, where particularly short time delays would be expected.
-We also release our full trigger lists, allowing others to rank these according to any alternative prior.
+In addition to the standard significance estimate of a candidate in terms of a false-alarm rate from the time-shifted background, it is also informative to include the candidate's time delay from the associated GWTC-1 event when ranking possible lensed counterparts.
+Astrophysical models for strong lensing favour shorter time delays, but the specific distribution varies greatly between models (see e.g.~\cite{Mao:1992}).
+As a simple first step, we define a new ranking statistic as the inverse false-alarm rate divided by the absolute value of the time delay.
+In the case that the time delay is less than 10\,s, we divide by exactly 10:

+where $\varrho$ is the new detection statistic, IFAR is the inverse false-alarm rate and $\Delta t$ is the time-delay between the candidate and the original GWTC-1 event.

+This is equivalent to imposing a log-uniform prior on the time delay between the original event and the lensed counterpart between 10\,s and the length of data searched and a uniform-in-time prior between 0 and 10\,s time delays.
+Such a prior does not directly follow from specific astrophysical expectations, but is a simple choice to reflect our belief that an event with a time delay of minutes or hours is more interesting than one with a time delay of months, while not being too restrictive and setting the prior at any time such that it would be effectively 0.

+To produce a background for this new statistic we draw values of the inverse false-alarm rate from our time-shifted background and combine them with a time-delay randomly drawn from the analysed time.
+Using this background we can calculate a new delay-weighted false-alarm rate, which is then converted into a \pval

+where $p$ is the delay-weighted \pval; $T$ is the the coincident time of the observation run used in the search; and FAR is the false-alarm rate of the candidate.

+This re-ranking could be repeated with any specific prior on time delays, for example to test a particular lens and source population model with an associated predicted time-delay distribution.
+To facilitate such analyses we release our full lists of coincident triggers~\cite{datarelease}, allowing others to perform such re-ranking accordingly.

+It may also be informative to include information about the relative magnification compared to the original GWTC-1 event.
+This could be achieved using a joint prior between time delay and relative magnification.
+However, the time delay and magnification are not strongly correlated~\cite{Oguri:2010ns} so we do not include such a prior in this first analysis.

+It may be possible to reduce the background further by targeting the search towards signals that would not be observable by the original search.
+However, we choose to leave this for future work.